 When you as a business extend credit to a customer you are in effect lending them the money to pay for the product or service you sold them.
 However, unlike a bank, you don’t make any money on this loan — in fact, you lose money on it.
 Some of your customers may even see this “vendor financing” as a source of working capital for themselves.
-How can you make the best of this situation?
+How can you make the best of this situation and avoid selling on credit?
 Basically, if your commercial customers treat you like a bank then you need to think and act like a banker.

 1. Know who you are dealing with

 2. Collect information about the business, its finances and payment history

 3. Establish a credit limit for the customer

 4. Consider obtaining additional security for large and/or risky transactions

 5. Monitor payment performance and review credit terms based on experience and new information